-Murray, a Federalist, was the representative for Maryland's 8th congressional district from 1795 to 1797.
+Murray was the representative for Maryland’s 8th congressional district and was a Federalist.
+He served from 1795 to 1797.

 From Nov 1791 to Mar 1797, Murray missed 29 of 254 roll call votes, which is 11.4%.
 This is on par with the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|